allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 * not expose any implementation details

 Defining the structure of the store’s data is as simple as declaring a TypeScript interface, but we need to be able to expose information that the state has mutated in a particular way.
-That is, we need to build event driven communication between the store and its dependents.
+That is, we need to build event-driven communication between the store and its dependents.
 For this purpose we could use an event emitter and define as many topics as needed.
 In our case, having a dedicated topic per state property turned out to work perfectly as we didn’t have that many properties in the first place.
-And because we wanted to have the state and event emitter under the same umbrella, we encapsulated them into the following class declaration:
+And since we wanted to have the state and event emitter under the same umbrella, we encapsulated them into the following class declaration:

 ```ts